ARU1-TEAM/Ubuntu-complete-install/README.md

 - We also used [this video](https://www.youtube.com/watch?v=rKPoK_0hYwA&t=117s) to install xfce.
 ### Github
 This is the github for [PowerLevel10k](https://github.com/romkatv/powerlevel10k).
 To custom your terminal.

+## Credits
+This projet wad made by Felixoux and LumaGreen.
+We hope you really enjoyed it and it was helpfull.
+Feel free to contact us if something doens't work anymore, we will fix it !
+Thank you for sharing 😊